 There are times that you can not come up with a solution that both parties agree to.
 In such cases, you need to take the hard step and risk losing the customer.
 If you think the disputed invoice needs more attention, don’t hesitate to escalate the issue.

-Remind the customer about the payment terms and notify them about your legal rights.
+Remind the customer about the payment and non-payment terms and notify them about your legal rights.

 You might want to involve the third-party collection services for further proceedings for chasing payments.

 If still, you are not able to resolve the disputed invoice, it’s time to dial your lawyer.

 Although you can file a lawsuit without hiring a lawyer, it is not recommended.
 The lawyer will charge you his/her legal documents’ fees but make sure that all the legal advice and steps are strictly followed so that your case is not rejected based on a technicality.